jeff-cook/Test_Travis_CI/README.md

 1. Flick the repository switch on in the Travis CI UI
 2. Add .travis.yml file to your repository
 3. Add a Rakefile for Ruby testing
+4. Find a project to use as a testing example.
+(I choose GROK patterns)